Justice, Equity, Diversity, Inclusion and Family Friendliness

 Gender equality and a workforce as diverse as human society are not reached yet in astronomy.
 Treating people with equity fosters a supportive and safe professional environment in which a diverse workforce can bring their ideas and knowledge together to further research.
-For this reason, we strive to implement equality, diversity and family friendliness into our members’ everyday work routine and hope that this can echo back into society.
+For this reason, we strive to implement justice, equality, diversity and inclusion (JEDI) as well as family friendliness into our members’ everyday work routine and hope that this can echo back into society.

 In particular, we are working on the following: